 Research in the Klevit group is directed towards an understanding of molecular recognition, with an emphasis on protein-protein interactions that play important roles in human disease.
-We use a variety of structural, biochemical, molecular biological, and biophysical techniques, with a major emphasis on high resolution NMR spectroscopy and mass spectrometry.
+We use a variety of structural, biochemical, molecular biological, and biophysical techniques, with a major emphasis on high resolution NMR spectroscopy and other biophysical techniques.
 Furthermore, we collaborate with colleagues focused on functional aspects of the systems we study.
-Ongoing projects in the group include the following systems: BRCA1, the breast cancer susceptibility protein; protein ubiquitination in general; human small heat shock proteins alpha-B crystallin and HSP27; and PhoQ, a virulence factor in pathogenic bacteria.
+Ongoing projects in the group include the following systems: BRCA1, the breast cancer susceptibility protein; protein ubiquitination in general; human small heat shock proteins alpha-B crystallin and HSP27; PhoQ, a virulence factor in pathogenic bacteria; and transcriptional complexes invovling intrinsically disordered proteins.

 Fred Hutchison Cancer Research Center | University of Washington